-From left to right: Shanita King, Tay Feldman and Stacey Rice
+From left to right: Shanita King, Taylor Feldman and Stacey Rice

 “Who’s on Top?
 LGBTQs Summit Mt.
 Hood” is a new documentary about members of the LGBTQ community who challenge stereotypes about gender and sexuality and demonstrate their diverse journeys in overcoming physical and figurative mountains.

-We sat down with three of the film’s stars, Tay Feldman, Stacey Rice, and Shanita King, to discuss their experiences as female-identifying folks in the outdoor space.
+Here, the documentary's subjects Taylor Feldman, Stacey Rice, and Shanita King discuss their experiences in the outdoor space.

 What made you begin mountaineering?